 - Ember Tetra

-Other types of peaceful fish that are about the same size or that won’t mistake them for food are welcomed to experiment on.
+Other types of peaceful fish that are about the same size or that won’t mistake them for food are welcome to experiment on.
 You can use Subwassertang as an aquatic plant in your tank.
 It will give your fish more space to hide and play.

 It’s not advised to keep common freshwater snails in one aquarium with these fish.